Tag Archives: true love scam

 Healing Comes in Stages: Time is On Our Side

 Patience and self-love are necessary.
-Spending time only with those who truly love us is a part of the cure.
+Spending time only with those who truly love us and don’t judge us is a part of the cure.
 Establishing and keeping no contact with the con artist who hijacked our lives is essential.
-There is without a doubt hope after a sociopath doubt or a narcissist.
+There is without a doubt hope after a sociopath or a “narcissist”.

 It Really Isn’t Us: It Really Is Them

 When you consider it, this was a raid, a home invasion, a breaking and entering through our hearts.
-This wasn’t a relationship, if anything it was a crime.
-Please, keep in mind: No one robs an empty house.
-You are awesome.
+In this situation the predator knows what’s happening we as prey do not.

 Here’s to REAL True Love and Happiness!